As of July 30, Delaware County is listed as an Orange Level 2 on the Ohio Public Health Advisory System.

 Young adults seem to become less seriously ill from the coronavirus, but students still should take precautions to protect their health and the wellness of everyone around them.
-Ohio Wesleyan students have free access to basic healthcare via both the OWU Student Health Center, located inside Stuyvesant Hall, and the 98point6 primary care app.
+Ohio Wesleyan students have access to basic healthcare via the OWU Student Health Center, located inside Stuyvesant Hall.
 A list of local urgent care centers also is available online, and Grady Memorial Hospital, with a 24/7 emergency room, is located less than two miles away.

 Should students need to miss class, it is their responsibility to notify their professors, get their assignments, and determine new due dates for missed assignments, exams, etc. For additional questions and assistance with illness-related absences, students are able to contact the Deans of Student Engagement and Success.

 Should employees need to work offsite, the University has a Virtual Private Network (VPN) that enables them to connect to OWU fileshares and protected databases.
 To arrange virtual meetings, employees are able to use Google Meet, which integrates with Google Calendar and Gmail.

 An overview based on information from the federal Centers for Disease Control and Prevention (CDC) and other public health resources is available on the About COVID-19 (coronavirus) page.